AmericanPhilosophicalSociety/aspace-wb-scripts/README.md

 - Create_Fillable.py creates a .xlsx file containing Workbench field names, derived from files that are to be uploaded.
 Optional flags:
     - --fields, recommended: name (no .csv extension) of fields file to use.
 These lists are customizable.
     - --AS, recommended: name (with .xlsx extension) of an adapted ArchivesSpace Bulk Update Spreadsheet file.
     - --filefolder: alternate directory for the location of media files to upload.
 This is usually only necessary when the files are too big to copy over into the local /files_to_upload/ directory, so may instead be on an external harddrive or alternate server.
+Use forwardslashes, e.g.: E:/bigbookfiles
-- Validate_Filled.py validates a few of the fields in the filled .xlsx file
+- Validate_Filled.py validates a few of the fields in the filled .xlsx file.
 - Filled_to_WB.py exports the .csv file for use by Workbench from the filled .xlsx file
 - Create_ASpace_DOs.py creates information to populate ArchivesSpace Digital Objects from Workbench's output .csv

+The argument 'book' or 'single' refers to the Workbench upload type and is a required argument (after the name of the Python file) in Create_Fillable.py, Validate_Filled.py and Filled_to_WB.py.

 Example:
 1. Put correctly-named files into /files_to_upload/.
-2. If using ArchivesSpace Bulk Update Spreadsheet, download and rename it (TO ADD: download instructions), put this into /metadata/, removing all but the first two rows (field names and field machine names), then ONE row for each object to be uploaded.
+2. If using ArchivesSpace Bulk Update Spreadsheet: First, download the sheet by going to the collection node on the staff side and clicking "More" -> "Bulk Update Spreadsheet".
+Download the series you need, and include all fields.
+Next put this into /metadata/, unprotect the sheet, and remove all rows except the first two rows (field names and field machine names) and ONE row for each object to be uploaded.
 Make sure the order in the ArchivesSpace sheet reflects the order of your files in /files_to_upload/.
 3. Run Create_Fillable.py with appropriate flags:
 ```
-python Create_Fillable.py book --fields fields --AS archivesspace_file.xlsx --filefolder "C:/Users/user/Documents/book_files"
+python Create_Fillable.py book --fields fields --AS archivesspace_file.xlsx
 ```
 4. Check the file that was generated in /metadata/, and fill in remaining fields.
+You can delete columns you don't need, or leave them blank.
 At this point you can copy your media files across to the upload server.
 5. Run Validate_Filled.py, editing the file and running again if any errors were raised:
 ```
 python Validate_Filled.py book filled_file.xlsx